10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 3. Balancing Innovation with Sustainability

 Innovation has been a driving force behind Stripe’s growth, but it’s not innovation for its own sake.
-The Collison brothers were strategic in how they expanded their product offerings, making sure that each new feature or tool was a natural extension of their core platform.
+The Collison brothers strategically expanded Stripe’s offerings, ensuring each new feature seamlessly complemented their core platform.

 Every innovation was designed to solve a real problem that their users faced.